DIYbiosphere/sphere/CONTRIBUTOR LICENSE AGREEMENT.md

 permalink: /contributor-license-agreement/
 ---

-# Contributor License Agreement
+# Contributor License Agreement (CLA)
-> This “Contributor License Agreement” is _not_ a legally binding document.
-Instead, it’s purpose is to clarify the Intellectual Property Rights (IPR) of the Contributions You choose to Submit to Us.
-To fully understand these issues you should read in full the legal codes of our [licenses]

 Thank  You for Your interest in making a Contribution to the DIYbiosphere Project. :heart:

 **By Contributing to Our Project, You accept and agree to the following terms and conditions for Your present and future Contributions Submitted to Us.**

+{% include note.html title="This CLA is _not_ a legally binding document" text="Instead, it’s purpose is to clarify the Intellectual Property Rights (IPR) of the Contributions You choose to Submit to Us.
+To fully understand these issues You shoudl read in full the legal codes of our licenses\*" %}

 1. Definitions
   - Parties.
 “Us” means the DIYbiosphere organization and “Project” means the DIYbiosphere database repository.
 “You” means the copyright owner(s), whether You denotes Individuals or Entities.